readthedocs/ethicalads.io/content/posts/2024-best-performing-ads-by-conversion-type.md

-Digital marketing is all about generating conversions, getting website visitors and prospective customers to take a specific action on their site.
+Digital marketing is all about generating conversions, getting website visitors to take a specific action on their site.
 Along with metrics like an ad's click-through rate (CTR), the conversion rate, the rate at which site visitors take that specific action, is one of the most important metrics in digital marketing and advertising.